 Many employees are not financially prepared should their employment status suddenly change.
 In fact, 82% of survey respondents confirmed this.
 A large number of employees do not have an emergency fund containing the recommended 3-6 months of savings, having to use this money instead to afford immediate essentials such as food and fuel.
 Only 14% of 18-24-year-olds said that they would be prepared given this eventually.
 This implies that many young people are unable to save money whilst in employment due to the high cost of living.

-70% of people worry about their financial future, believing that their situation may deteriorate further rather than improve.
+70% of people worry about their financial future, believing that their situation may deteriorate further rather than improve due to the cost of living crisis.
 Many individuals are not optimistic about their finances improving, with this possibly causing feelings of desolation and sadness leading to depression and anxiety.
 Mintago’s survey revealed that less than half of UK adults responding have conducted a thorough audit of their financial situation, and more women have than men.
-With evidence suggesting the importance of regularly taking a look at finances to manage them effectively, this suggests that many people would rather not focus on a negative situation.
+With evidence suggesting the importance of regularly taking a look at finances to manage them effectively.
+This suggests that many people would rather not focus on a negative situation such as uk inflation and living cost in uk.

-Mintago’s research has revealed that 62% of UK adults limit the number of times that they meet with friends per month due to worries about overspending.
+Mintago’s research has revealed that 62% of UK adults limit the number of times that they meet with friends per month due to worries about overspending during the cost of living crisis.
 Enjoying leisure time outside of work is vital for employees’ mental health.
 If this is not regularly possible, employees may feel unhappy in the workplace due to a poor work-life balance.

-Younger people are more inclined to talk to others about financial concerns.
+Younger people are more inclined to talk to others about living cost concerns.
 Only 24% of 55-plus year-olds have spoken to friends, relatives or colleagues about their money worries.
-This would suggest that people belonging to this age group tend to be less open about their finances, and should therefore be encouraged to share concerns with people that they feel comfortable with.
+This would suggest that people belonging to this age group tend to be less open about their finances, and should therefore be encouraged to share concerns with people that they feel comfortable with, including living cost in uk.

 Similarly, most people do not seek professional advice or guidance when it comes to their financial situation.
-Only 23% of respondents stated that they have spoken to a debt charity or sought other forms of free online support to help manage their financial concerns.
+Only 23% of respondents stated that they have spoken to a debt charity or sought other forms of free online support to help manage their financial concerns during the uk inflation.
 This may be due to a lack of knowledge of available resources.
 Employers should promote resources to help tackle this problem.
 20% of respondents have spoken to their mortgage or loan provider about potential repayment holidays or interest-only payment options.
-Employers should make employees aware of this as some people may not know that it is an option.
+Employers should make employees aware of this as some people may not know that it is an option for coping with living costs.

 The link between mental health & financial wellbeing

 Although spending money may give employees a quick boost of pleasure, in the long run this is likely to worsen any current money issues and may lead to a frequent desire to overspend.
-People may also be more inclined to make impulsive financial decisions for a quick boost of happiness.
+People may also be more inclined to make impulsive financial decisions for a quick boost of happiness during the cost of living crisis.

 If poor mental health is not addressed, employees’ ability to work may be impaired.
 This will reduce their total income and make their financial problems worse.
 Individuals may avoid thinking about money because it causes panic, meaning that they avoid checking their bank accounts and opening bills.
 Again, this may cause a spiral that only makes their financial wellbeing worse.